mmansion/UT_FMX_213/RESOURCES.md

 ## SOFTWARE & TOOLS

-* #### Fusion 360
+* #### Autodesk - Fusion 360
-  * Fusion 360TM is the first 3D CAD, CAM, and CAE tool of its kind.
-It connects your entire product development process in a single cloud-based platform that works on both Mac and PC.
+  * Fusion 360 is a versatile CAD tool by Autodesk that is excellent for small to medium-sized fabrication projects.
+Although it has many uses, we will primarily be explorings its 3D modeling and rendering capabilities.
+This application is available in the CAS computer labs, and because the application is a hybrid cloud/desktop application, **everone will need to create their own Fusion 360 account online**.
   * [Free Student Sign Up](https://www.autodesk.com/products/fusion-360/students-teachers-educators)
   * [Lynda.com - Fusion 360 Essential Training (Free for UT Studens - See Mikhail for Details)](https://www.lynda.com/Fusion-360-tutorials/Fusion-360-Essential-Training-REVISION/5034167-2.html?srchtrk=index%3a1%0alinktypeid%3a2%0aq%3afusion+360%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2)